GenosSoftware/enctr-contracts/README.md

   let instance = await Encountr.deployed()
   instance.getBalance(accounts[0])
   ```
-Check the Ecountr.sol file for the other functions that can be called.
+Check the Encountr.sol file for the other functions that can be called.

 <!-- ROADMAP -->